tonsky/tonsky.github.io/_posts/2023-04-26-humble-state.md

 }
 ```

-Notice that `CelsiusInput` state is declared in the parent component whose only purpose is to pass it to its sibling, `FahrenheitOutput`.
+In this example, `TemperatureConverter` owns the mutable state and both `CelsiusInput` and `FahrenheitOutput` have a data dependency on it, received through properties.

+Intuitively it feels like `CelsiusInput` should own that state, but beacuse it’s used in its sibling, it has to be declared in the parent component.
 Because of that, not only `CelsiusInput` and `FahrenheitOutput` will have to be re-rendered, but their parent `TemperatureConverter`, too.

-Another problem is that, because of the way React is written, the body of `TemperatureConverter` will be re-evaluated, which means, for example, a new instance of `handleCelsiusChange` will be created, even though it’s completely unnecessary.
+Another problem is that, because `TemperatureConverter` is written as a single function, when `setCelsius` is called `TemperatureConverter` its entire body will be re-evaluated.
+This, for example, means that a new instance of `handleCelsiusChange` will be created, even though it’s completely unnecessary.

 These are two problems that frameworks like Svelte and SolidJS tried to solve: update as little as possible, only components that need to be updated and nothing more: